 Karma has ten years of experience in publishing, and is a popular speaker on writerly topics.
 She has lectured on the book business for the San Francisco Writers Conference and Writerly’s PubCamp in Seattle.
 From large anti-globalization protests like the World Bank and the G8 to helping organize the entertainment committee for Occupy Oakland, her activism over the years has covered a diversity of tactics.
 In the oughties she was arrested during a sweatshop campaign as one of the “Westcott 12,” this nationwide protest led to a trial and a hundred-day camp out protest.
 She was ultimately exonerated by a jury of her peers for the crime of protesting in a “non-free speech zone” (thanks, Dubya).
 She is a board member of oldest writing organization West of the Mississippi, the California Writers Club.

 Samara “Hayley” Steele

-Hayley is a has been part of a number of social movements and organizing spaces including the resistance to the WTO in Seattle, Occupy Oakland, #BlackLivesMatter, and she is a founding member of the Solidaridad con los Niños, Decolonize Meetup Berkeley, the Network of Bay Area Worker Cooperatives (NoBAWC), and Cascade Cooperatives.
-Her writing has appeared in Slingshot, Indybay, and the International Journal of Roleplaying.
-A video she took of a grandmother being arrested while attempting to deliver toys to detained immigrant children went viral in 2018.
-She’s currently a PhD student in Cultural Studies at UC Davis.
+Hayley is a has been part of a number of social movements and organizing spaces including the resistance to the WTO in Seattle, Occupy Oakland, #BlackLivesMatter, the Long Haul Infoshop, Land Action, Solidaridad con los Niños, Decolonize Meetup Berkeley, the Network of Bay Area Worker Cooperatives (NoBAWC), and Cascade Cooperatives.
+Her writing has appeared in Slingshot, Indybay, [Trigger], Jeopardy Magazine, and the International Journal of Roleplaying.
+They’re currently a PhD candidate in Cultural Studies at UC Davis.
 SamaraHayleySteele.com